IGC laboratories host MSc students from several universities to conduct their MSc project, as part of their MSc thesis.

-In order to be eligible to apply, you must be registered with a university on an MSc Degree.
+In order to be eligible to apply, you must be a MSc student registered with a university.

 List of supervisors and project titles currently accepting students: